dubersfeld/kruskal-step/README.md

 To launch the demo run this command in project directory: `mvn spring-boot:run`.

-When the application has started hit the browser on URL `localhost:8080/minimum-spanning-tree`.
+When the application has started open a browser and hit URL `localhost:8080/minimum-spanning-tree`.

 Here are some screenshots that can be seen during this demo.